Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/nodes/types/input/material.rst

 The specular color, yellow, is connected to the *Spec* input.
-Under *Normal* lighting conditions on a flat surface, this material will produce a deep blue color and, as the point of view approach a spot perpendicular to the light, the yellow specular color mix in becomes visible.
+Under *Normal* lighting conditions on a flat surface, this material will produce a deep blue color and, as the point of view approaches a spot perpendicular to the light, the yellow specular color mix in becomes visible.

 .. note:: Enable Spec